 Individual macros are stored in subroutines defined with the keyword SUB.
-A subroutine ends using the words END SUB.
-The macro starts by defining the subroutine named Main, which is empty and does nothing.
-The next subroutine, EnterMyName, is the subroutine of interest, and it contains the newly generated code.
+The end of a subroutine is indicated by the words END SUB.
+The code starts by defining the subroutine named Main, which is empty and does nothing.
+The next subroutine, EnterMyName, contains the generated code.